 So far on this trip, I have stayed at 5 different hotels and managed to get upgraded to a suite 3 times.
 Getting upgraded to a suite is really cool, as suites are HUGE, luxurious, a bit over the top.
 Unfortunately, I’m travelling alone so I’m actually not utilizing the suites all that much.
 In fact, when I got upgraded to a suite in Hong Kong, I didn’t even get a chance to sit on the couch.
 Oops.

 Here are some pictures from the suite at Taipei Marriott:

 Even when I didn’t get upgraded at a Courtyard, the room was still very luxurious.
 Definitely one of the nicest Courtyards I’ve stayed at.

 Hopefully, when I am travelling with Mrs. T and our two kids and staying at a Marriott property, we’ll get upgraded to a suite.

 May Dividend Income

-In May 2017 we received dividend income from 25 companies:
+In May we received dividends from the following companies:

 - Apple (AAPL)

 - Costco (COST)

 - Dream Global REIT (DRG.UN)